minimusic/DataSubscription/README.md

 # DataSubscription
 ## multi-delegate broadcasting

 Delegate protocols allow for tightly coupled communication (between parent/child controllers, controllers/UI, coordinators/controllers, service providers/consumers), but are inherently a one-to-one relationship.
-In any asynchronous, data-driven flow (requesting remote content) there is often a need for many-to-many communication which may be handled by a notification system, "listeners" or "observers"(e.g. KVOs), block/closure stores, or specialized caching services.
+In most asynchronous, data-driven flows (requesting remote content) many-to-many communication is needed; this can be handled by a notification system, "listeners" or "observers"(e.g. KVOs), block/closure stores, or specialized caching services.

-This `Publisher` solution is close to delegate protocols, but where a puslisher can have many delegates and a subscriber can be the delegate of many puiblishers.
-An object simply registers itself as one of a set of "subscribers" to a particular type of data, and then conforms to a single delegate protocol function which will publish the current state of any subscribed data.
-By using the delegate protocol mechanism it is consistant and familiar with existing iOS/Swift practices.
+This `Subscriber` solution is closer to delegate protocols, but where a puslisher can have many delegates and a subscriber can be the delegate of many puiblishers.
+An object registers itself as one of a set of "subscribers" to a particular type of data, and then conforms to a single delegate protocol function which will publish the current state of any subscribed data.
+By using the delegate protocol mechanism it is consistant and familiar with existing iOS/Swift practices and has a strong, typed contract on both sides.

 The target use-case is to serve any data that needs to be fetched asynchronously, where the data state will drive the UI.
 The sample app simulates an endpoint that includes random loading delays and errors to fully demonstrate the flow.

 ### The intent is to:
-- Make the code more easily traceable in both directions (observers, for example, are often invisible from one direction)
+- Make the code easily traceable in both directions (observers, for example, are often invisible from one direction)
-- Avoid any "black boxes" (like hidden side effects in NotificationCenter or KVO magic)
+- Avoid any "black boxes" (like hidden retention or side effects in NotificationCenter, or KVO magic)
 - Avoid blocks (an open door to unexpected retentions, lazy code structure, etc.)
 - Enforce types (gcdMulticastDelegate doesn't enforce protocol conformance)
 - Formalized structure to avoid mistakes/bugs/oversights